jafaryor/knowledge-base/Management/leadership.md

 4. Look for growth opportunities

-When employees feel respected and empowered they can face challenges with a collaborative spirit and positive attitude.
+When employees feel respected and empowered, they can face challenges with a collaborative spirit and positive attitude.

 #### Strategies for engaging a group or a team:
 1. Be clear about events and goals